 Dr. Jennifer Perry, Ed.D., BSMT (ASCP) joined the MU faculty in August of 2005 and is currently the chair and program director for CLS programs.
 She received her Bachelor of Science in Medical Technology from Marshall University in 1994 and her Master of Science in Health Care Administration also from Marshall University in 1999.
 She obtained a doctorate in Education Leadership from Marshall University in 2014.
 Dr. Perry spent twelve years in the clinical laboratory field where she supervised operations in the Chemistry and Hematology sections, as well as educated CLS students at the clinical site.
-She currently holds the rank of Associate Professor and teaches CLS 200, Clinical Biochemistry, CLS 460, Laboratory Management and Education, CLS 464, Laboratory Instrumentation, and also coordinates the MLS clinical experiences (CLS 472 and 473).
+She currently holds the rank of Full Professor and teaches CLS 200, Clinical Biochemistry, CLS 460, Laboratory Management and Education, CLS 464, Laboratory Instrumentation, and also coordinates the MLS clinical experiences (CLS 472 and 473).

-Pamela D. Meadows, MS, BSMT (ASCP).
-Professor Meadows joined the MU faculty in August 2012.
-She earned her Bachelor of Science degree in Medical Technology and her Master of Science in Health Care Administration, both from Marshall University.
-She is currently pursuing a doctorate in Education Leadership from Marshall University.
+Dr. Pamela D. Meadows, Ed.D., BSMT (ASCP). joined the MU faculty in August 2012.
+She earned her Bachelor of Science degree in Medical Technology, her Master of Science in Health Care Administration, and her doctorate in Education Leadership from Marshall University.
 Professor Meadows has twenty years of experience in the clinical laboratory, and still works part time as a technologist at CAMC.
-She currently holds the rank of Assistant Professor and teaches CLS 230, Clinical Hematology, CLS 410, Advanced Immunohematology, CLS 430, Advanced Hematology, CLS 210 Clinical Immunohematology, CLS 255 Clinical Laboratory Problems, CLS 466, Diagnostic Physiology, and coordinator for MLT clinical experiences (CLS 270, 271, 272, and 273).
+She currently holds the rank of Associate Professor and teaches CLS 230, Clinical Hematology, CLS 410, Advanced Immunohematology, CLS 430, Advanced Hematology, CLS 210 Clinical Immunohematology, CLS 255 Clinical Laboratory Problems, CLS 466, Diagnostic Physiology, and coordinator for MLT clinical experiences (CLS 270, 271, 272, and 273).